Australian Poetry Slam Youth

 Australian Poetry Slam Youth, formerly known as The Rumble Youth Slam, is the largest youth poetry slam in Sydney.
 Held annually by Word Travels, the program involves workshops and slams throughout Sydney, culminating in the explosive finale at Sydney Writers' Festival.

 Young people aged 12 to 18 years are invited to perform at APS Youth heats.
 Bringing rap performances, stories, monologues and poems to the stage, each performer has just two minutes to wow the crowd.
 No props, no music – just the performer, a microphone and the spotlight.
 Audience members vote for the top artists who will then go on to represent their suburb at the APS Youth - Sydney Final.

-The top three poets will receive a one-on-one session with Heaps Decent, a collective of Australian artists - songwriters, musicians and producers - supporting young people and emerging artists to tell their stories and create unique music.
+This year, the three top poets received a one-on-one session with Heaps Decent, a collective of Australian artists - songwriters, musicians and producers - supporting young people and emerging artists to tell their stories and create unique music.

-This session offers an opportunity to workshop ideas for both lyrics and music, getting feedback and assistance to put all of the elements together in an original track.
-It's a chance to go behind the scenes and find out how it's done.
-From making beats to building chord structures, layers of instrumentation, melodies and vocal lines, the aim is to get a new song recorded!
+This session offered an opportunity to workshop ideas for both lyrics and music, getting feedback and assistance to put all of the elements together in an original track.
+It was a chance to go behind the scenes and find out how it's done.
+From making beats to building chord structures, layers of instrumentation, melodies and vocal lines, the idea was to get a new song recorded!